ritiek/muxnect/README.rst

     $ muxnect -w playback -c "mpv --loop-file https://github.com/mediaelement/mediaelement-files/raw/master/big_buck_bunny.mp4"

-Hold for the video to show up and now then send input to this running instance of mpv:
+Hold on for the video to show up and then we'll send input to this running instance of mpv:

 .. code:: python